rj-riddhi/CSS-Site/README.md

 # CSS-Site
-Basics of CSS,This site is all about CSS styling
+Basics of CSS,This site is all about CSS styling.